 The Suicide Attempt Survivors Task Force of the National Action Alliance for Suicide Prevention recently issued the report The Way Forward: Pathways to Hope, Recovery, and Wellness with Insights from Lived Experience.
-The Way Forward offers a set of core values to inform suicide prevention and care as well as specific recommendations for health and behavioral health care organizations and program developers.
+The report offers a set of core values to inform suicide prevention and care as well as specific recommendations for health and behavioral healthcare organizations and program developers.

 For the organization developing a Zero Suicide approach, one of the first actions should be to partner with people with lived experience in developing, implementing, and evaluating efforts.
 For example, a Zero Suicide Implementation Team should include at least one person with lived experience.

 The Way Forward suggests several ways in which people with lived experience can be involved in improving suicide care: